-- 1. The results matrix is the heart of the UNDAF and captures key commitments made by the UN system over a defined five year period.
-It presents a road map for the progressive realization of rights over a 5 to 20 year time frame and is grounded in the principle of the Human Rights Based Approach (HRBA) with a strong focus on institutional and behavioural change. - 2.
-This is predicated on the expectation of key changes in the short and medium term and is supposed to follow a strong causal logic and well defined assumptions and risks.
+60. The results matrix is the heart of the UNDAF and captures commitments made by the UN system over a defined five year period.
+It presents a road map for the progressive realization of rights over a 5 to 20 year time frame and is grounded in the principle of the Human Rights Based Approach (HRBA) with a strong focus on institutional and behavioural change.

+UNDAF MATRIX Model HRBA Formulation Time NATIONAL PRIORITIES Full enjoyment of rights: Positive and sustained changes in the lives of men, women and children 5-20 years UNDAF OUTCOME claim their rights and of duty-bearers to AGENCY OUTCOME that holp DR to most their obligations and ОИТРИТ Tangible services, products, new skills and abilities to fill the capacity gaps of RHs & DBs 1-4 years changes in the short and medium term and is supposed to follow a strong causal logic and well defined assumptions and risks.
 Increasingly, UNDAFs are expected to demonstrate a strong understanding of results based management tied to a robust monitoring and evaluation framework.
 For Ex Com agencies, the UNDAF is supposed to be directly linked to the results in their respective Country Programme Documents (CPDs) and Country Programme Action Plans (CPAPs) (with minimal adjustment).
 At the same time, UNDAFs are also supposed to accommodate Specialized Agencies (including those on annual and biennial planning cycles or without country programmes).
 These expectations need to be balanced against the CCA/UNDAF Guidelines which ask UNCTs to "focus" (i.e. cut down on the number of Outcomes and Outputs) while at the same time expecting individual agencies to be directly accountable for the achievement of outputs.